Kent Place School: Faculty

 In 2022, Kent Place School had 88 full-time faculty.
-Eighty percent of Kent Place faculty have 10 years or more of teaching experience, and 80 percent of the 88 teaching faculty hold advanced degrees.
-14 have earned beyond a master's degree.
+Eighty percent of Kent Place faculty had 10 years or more of teaching experience, and 80 percent of the teaching faculty held advanced degrees.
+Fourteen had earned beyond a master's degree.

 History

-Kent Place School was founded in 1894 when six Summit, NJ, businessmen gathered to discuss the establishment of a school for girls that would offer an education comparable to those of their sons.
+Kent Place School was founded in 1894 when six businessmen from Summit, NJ, gathered to discuss the establishment of a school for girls that would offer an education comparable to that of their sons.
 The school opened its doors in the fall of 1894 on an estate once belonging to New York State Chancellor James Kent (1763–1847).
+In 1963 The school accepted its first Jewish Student under the auspices of Ms Bell head of the primary school and Ms. Wolfe Headmistress at the time.
 The school began accepting boarding students in 1896, ending its boarding program in 1968.

 Campus

-Kent Place is located in Union County on a 26-acre campus in northern New Jersey, twenty miles west of New York City.
-Kent Place School is accessible by a variety of public transportation.
-It has been recognized from the Environmental Protection Agency as one of the top 30 Green Power Users among K-12 schools nationwide.
+Kent Place School is located in Union County on a 26-acre campus in northern New Jersey, twenty miles west of New York City.
+Kent Place School is accessible by a variety of public transportation options.
+It has been recognized by the Environmental Protection Agency as one of the top 30 Green Power Users among K-12 schools nationwide.

-Campus consists of several buildings which house the Lower, Middle, and Upper schools, as well as other support buildings.
+The campus consists of several buildings that house the Lower, Middle, and Upper schools, as well as other support buildings.

 Academics

 Kent Place School has a rigorous academic curriculum with classes offered across disciplines at varied levels.
 Kent Place offers AP classes, in addition to other college-level classes.
-The school offers interdisciplinary courses such as the Bioethics Project, Engineering and the Arts; Medicinal Chemistry; and Student Designed Research.
+The school offers interdisciplinary courses such as the Bioethics Project, Engineering and the Arts, Medicinal Chemistry, and Student-Designed Research.

 External Programs

-Kent Place School also offers external programs outside of its curriculum, open to students from any school: The Ethics Institute, Girls' Leadership Institute, and Summer Camp.
+Kent Place School offers external programs outside of its curriculum, open to students from any school: the Ethics Institute, Girls' Leadership Institute, and Summer Camp.

-Coed Preschool and Pre-Kindergarten
+Coed preschool and pre-kindergarten

-Kent Place School offers Junior Pre-Kindergarten and Pre-Kindergarten program for boys and girls ages 3-5.
-Pre-Kindergarten curriculum introduces children to literacy and reading, math, languages, music, physical education, and movement.
+Kent Place School offers junior pre-kindergarten and pre-kindergarten programs for boys and girls ages 3–5.
+The pre-kindergarten curriculum introduces children to literacy and reading, math, languages, music, physical education, and movement.

 Advanced Placement

 Kent Place Seniors have a history of being awarded AP Scholar distinctions.
-66% of the Class of 2024 were AP Scholars.
+In 2024, 66% of the graduating class were AP Scholars.

-College Placement
+College placement

 Kent Place School seniors have a 100% college enrollment rate.
 Of the Class of 2024: